denodrivers/postgres/README.md

 Eveything is licensed under the MIT License.

-All additional work is copyright 2018 - 2019 — Bartłomiej Iwańczuk — All rights
+All additional work is copyright 2018 - 2021 — Bartłomiej Iwańczuk and Steven
-reserved.
+Guerrero — All rights reserved.